BRUNOSolutions/.github/profile/README.md

 # SERVE your constituents FIRST! is an example of active campaign.

-To campaign as a better example how campaigns should be done.
+The whole point of the ***SERVE your constituents FIRST!*** is to run a campaign as a better example how campaigns should be done.

-It's a campaign to stop doing political campaigns WRONG!
+***SERVE your constituents FIRST!*** is a campaign to stop doing political campaigns WRONG!
 Stop pandering to whiners.
 Enlisting your constituents in the campaign of becoming their own solution and being independent of you or any politician's promises.

 ***SERVE your constituents FIRST!*** is a radically different political philosophy.
 It's neither right nor left, it is a forward-looking mindset of builders rather than a backward-looking mindset of whiners longing for a past that never was that they think they see in the rear view mirror.